1984 Summer Olympics boycott: Impact of Reagan's foreign policy agenda on Soviet withdrawal

+Viktor Cherkashin, Ambassador Dobrynin's assistant at the Soviet Embassy, later described to Jay Moorhead, director of the LAOOC's Washington D.C. office, how "Soviet complaints about commercialization, smog, transportation, security, Ban the Soviets, and whatever were all overshadowed by a much larger problemthe attitude of the United States Government and, specifically, the State Department".

+IOC assignation of blame

 On May 31, 1984, IOC President Juan Antonio Samaranch travelled to Moscow in an attempt to meet with Chernenko, however, he was only successful in meeting with Nikolai Talyzin, the First Deputy Chairman of the Council of Ministers, as Chernenko was unavailable.
 Samaranch, in an interview with the Madrid daily Diario 16, laid blame for the 1984 Soviet-led boycott squarely on one person: former American President Jimmy Carter.
-According to Samaranch, Carter was the single person who had done the most damage to the Olympic movement, saying "If the United States had gone to Moscow [in 1980] it never would have occurred to the Soviets not to participate in Los Angeles."
+According to Samaranch, Carter did the most damage to the Olympic movement, saying "If the United States had gone to Moscow it never would have occurred to the Soviets not to participate in Los Angeles."